Little Rock renames airport to honor Bill and Hillary Clinton

 “The Clintons continue to have a major impact on our state and our local economy, and we believe renaming our airport in their honor is a fitting way to recognize their service and their position in Arkansas and our nation’s history,” said Commission Chairman Jim Dailey in a news release.

 The Little Rock National Airport is the state’s largest commercial service airport.
-It serves 2.2 million passengers annually.
-The commission is currently working on a plan to make the airport international.
+It serves 2.2 passengers annually.
+The commission is currently working on a plan to make the airport international by 2020.

 When Hillary Clinton worked at the city’s Rose Law Firm, she served as legal counsel for the airport and the commission.